 Students practice the basic principles of pattern design for women's wear, particularly as they relate to the lower torso.
-Both flat pattern and draping methods are explored to create individual slopers http://oldscollege.curricunet.com/Report/Program/GetReport/226?reportId=46[7/17/2019 2:42:35 PM]
+Both flat pattern and draping methods are used as students interpret fashion drawings to create patterns for skirts and pants, based on a standard size.
+Students solve fit challenges and further develop their drafting skills while creating lower torso slopers from individual body measurements.

-J

-and patterns.
-Students interpret fashion drawings and create patterns for skirts and pants.